Burrata Panzanella: Your New Favorite Salad

 9. Drizzle with remaining olive oil and balsamic.

-10. Sprinkle with basil or parsley
+10. Sprinkle with your chopped fresh basil leaves or parsley.

 Tips